 For all these reasons, I find user journey mapping a very powerful, easy to understand, and ultimately enjoyable way to capture and share ideas with clients.

-To find out more about our UX process at Box UK, visit the User Experience & Design section of our site - and get in touch with a member of our team to discuss how Box UK may be able to help you achieve your specific project and business goals.
+To find out more about our UX process at Box UK, visit the User Experience & Design section of our site.